thycotic/wpf-docs/index.md

 Secret Server stores credentials, as secrets, for different URLs.
 When you access a URL, WPF fetches the available secrets for that URL.
 You can then select the appropriate credential.

-In addition to logging on, WPF enables you to add a new secret or update an existing secret.
+In addition to the login, WPF enables you to add a new secret or update an existing secret.
 You can use WPF to generate a strong password for a username.
 WPF includes a context menu for easy usage.

->**Note:** You can access the WPF extension from Secret Server too.
+>**Note**: You can access the WPF extension from Secret Server too.